peachycloudsecurity/awesome-cloud-security-interview/README.md

 - How do you use AWS Config to check compliance with the AWS CIS Benchmark, and what actions would you take if non-compliance is detected?
 - Explain the importance of enabling AWS CloudTrail and AWS Config to align with the CIS Benchmark requirements.
 - How would you address vulnerabilities identified by AWS Inspector that are related to the AWS CIS Benchmark?
+- CloudTrail vs. CloudWatch and explain in-depth from a security perspective.
+- Why is IMDSv1 vulnerable to SSRF, and can you explain it?
+- Have you implemented IMDSv2, and how does it fix SSRF?
+- When should you use TGW (Transit Gateway), and is there any security improvement for using this?
+- Why security group named "default" with ports 22, 25, 53, 80, 443, 8080, 6443, 3679, 3306, 9001 is an issue?
+- Can you explain how to use and when to use Access Key ID and Principal ID with one example?
+- Explain the given IAM policy and its purpose.
+- Explain the given policy and identify any issues with it.
+- What comes to your mind when a service needs cross-account access?
+- What security needs be taken care when giving cross acount access & what is confused deputy in IAM?
+- Do you agree that we need to enable data encryption at rest by default?
+- What checks do you perform in IAM to ensure a Lambda function triggered by an event works correctly?